marcelbeumer/gonotes/README.md

 - Convention of capital identifiers exporting
 - Module conventions like `import "foo/bar/name"` and then `name.Method()`
 - Seems like API's are often straight forward and stdlib provides a lot of basics, it feels much easier to get stuff done "the right way" than with node for example
+- Everything feels lightweight and quick, prob because of calm syntax (compared to TS), short package and function names and quick compile times

 # What I dislike about go